allcloud-io/TrustStack-Data-Perimeter-Security-Packages/docs/data-perimeter-guidelines.md

 4. **Responsive controls** - security controls designed to remediate deviations from the data perimeter baseline.
 Customers should implement these controls alongside the detective controls, in accordance with their risk mitigation strategy.

-For each consideration, we provide security packages customers may want to use to better protect their AWS resources and data.
-Each security package consist of a set of security contorls you can deploy in your AWS organization.
-Please refer to [TrustStack Security Packages](../apps/security-packages/README.md) for detailed information about the security packages offered by TrustStack.
+For each service-specific consideration, TrustStack provides security packages that organizations can use to better protect their AWS resources and data.
+Each security package consists of a set of security controls you can deploy in your AWS organization.
+Please refer to [TrustStack Security Packages](../apps/security-packages/README.md) for detailed information about the service-specific security packages offered by TrustStack.

 ## Best Practices for Data Perimeter Implementation